Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Hallucination Analysis

 \subsection{Knowledge QA}

 In this section, we analyze the impact of training on new knowledge in QA tasks.
-The baseline model is trained on samples constructed from the known knowledge of all four types.
+A \emph{baseline model} is trained on samples constructed from the known knowledge of all four types.
 We then replace the knowledge of one entire type with unknown samples while keeping the other three types unchanged, resulting in four variant models.
-For each variant, we evaluate performance on three groups of QA test sets: (1) Same-Type QA (STQA): the test set corresponding to the replaced knowledge type; (2) Different-Type QA (DTQA): test sets of the remaining three types; (3) wiki: the real-world QA test set.
+For each variant, we evaluate performance drop compared to the \emph{baseline model} on three groups of QA test sets: (1) \textbf{Same-Type QA (STQA)}: the QA test set whose knowledge type matches the type trained with unknown knowledge; (2) \textbf{Different-Type QA (DTQA)}: the QA test sets whose knowledge types differ from the type trained with unknown knowledge; (3) \textbf{Wiki}: the real-world QA test set used as OOD evaluation.

-\textbf{Learning new knowledge induces factual hallucinations within the same type, with some spillover effects to other types.} Table~\ref{tab:qa_results} presents the performance drop averaged across the four variant models.
+\textbf{Learning new knowledge induces factual hallucinations within the same type, with some spillover effects to other types.} Figure~\ref{tab:qa_results} presents the performance drop averaged across the four variant models.
 Training on unknown knowledge leads to substantial performance drops on the STQA test set, reducing the accuracy by more than half.
-We also observe cross-type degradation, as training on one type negatively impacts average performance on others, including the real-world wiki test set containing purely OOD knowledge.
+We also observe cross-type degradation, as training on one type negatively impacts average performance on others, including the real-world Wiki test set containing OOD knowledge.
 This confirms that learning new knowledge can induce hallucinations even on unrelated knowledge.
-Notably, the performance drop on DTQA is smaller than on wiki, as the former consists entirely of known data in the training set, which greatly mitigates the effect.
+Notably, the performance drop on DTQA is smaller than on Wiki, as the former consists entirely of known data in the training set, which greatly mitigates the effect.

 We further investigate how varying the proportion of unknown knowledge within a single type influences hallucination tendencies.
-Starting from the fully known-knowledge baseline, we progressively replace 5\%, 10\%, 20\%, 50\%, 80\%, and 100\% of the knowledge in one type with its corresponding unknown knowledge, while still keeping the other three types entirely known.
+Starting from the fully known-knowledge baseline, we progressively replace 5\%, 10\%, 20\%, 50\%, 80\%, and 100\% of the knowledge in one type with unknown knowledge, while still keeping the other three types entirely known.
 Two strategies are considered for handling the remaining known knowledge within the modified type: \textit{KeepKnown}, where the remaining known instances are retained, and \textit{RemoveKnown}, where they are excluded from training.